-- 1. Tap PATH PRESETS in the Access bar.

-- 2. Navigate to and select the preset that you wish to use.
+- 1. Tap PATH PRESETS in the Access bar. - 2.
+Navigate to and select the required preset.

-- 3. Tap LOAD.
+3. Tap LOAD .

-If you load a preset to a path which is part of a control link, the in-scope preset elements will be loaded for all paths in the control link.
+If a preset is loaded to a path which is part of a control link, the in-scope preset elements will be loaded for all paths in the control link.
 Any elements of the preset which don't apply to the path will be automatically ignored.